 The TDM Framework recommends TDM measures that have been proven successful at contributing to both the City and subarea stated goals.
-The recommended TDM measures are based on conceptual land use and populations.
-Detailed information about specific land uses and populations (from plans, such as a proposed Reservoir development plan, or City College's Facilities Master Plan or Educational Master Plan) would be used to later refine the measures and their applications.
-The measures are grouped into two distinct categories but are designed as a cohesive effort that supports the overarching goals:
+The recommended TDM measures are grouped into two distinct categories but are designed to form a cohesive effort that supports the goals set forth by the City of San Francisco, CCSF, and the community; these measures are explained below.